-3. Wait 1-2 business days and come in to see a guidance counselor/program advisor at the school that offers the program you are interested in.
+3. Test Results are available immediately after completing the test.
+See a guidance counselor/program advisor at the school that offers the program you are interested in.
 Your guidance counselor/program advisor will tell you how you did on the test and what you should do next.
 At counselor/advisor interviews following testing, you will discuss your test results, program placement, special needs, financial aid, and registration procedures.
 Test scores are not given over the telephone.

 Atlantic Technical Center reserves the right to ask any applicant to re-test to validate test scores.

 4. Referrals to remediation in the Applied Academics for Adult Education center are made if minimum basic skill levels have not been achieved.

 5. Registration for postsecondary students is held three times annually (August, January, and May), however, not all programs admit new students each term; please check with the counselor/advisor at the school where the program is offered for space availability.

 Applications are accepted on a non-discriminatory basis from anyone having the interest, ability, and desire to benefit from an occupational training program.

 - are past the minimum compulsory education age